jenkinsci/priority-sorter-plugin/CONTRIBUTING.md

 * *Find the pull request on [GitHub](https://github.com/jenkinsci/priority-sorter-plugin/pulls)*
 * *Find the [ci.jenkins.io](https://ci.jenkins.io/job/Plugins/job/priority-sorter-plugin/view/change-requests/) artifacts for that pull request* from the artifacts link in the specific Jenkins job
 * *Paste the link to the `hpi` file* into the URL field of the Advanced page of the Jenkins Plugin Manager
 * *Restart your Jenkins* and you're ready to test

+## Reporting Issues

+Report issues in the [Jenkins issue tracker](https://www.jenkins.io/participate/report-issue/redirect/#15771).
+Please use the link:https://www.jenkins.io/participate/report-issue/["How to Report an Issue"] guidelines when reporting issues.